 Day 3 of our animal highlights!
 Our boxed turtles Franklin, Shelly, and Yertle enjoy lots of hydroponically grown leafy greens and vegetables, which means we make a LOT of good lookin' salads around here.
 Toppings like vitamins, fruit, proteins, and more make these dishes pretty fancy!

-9 months ago, Lynn Parkhurst
+over 1 year ago, Lynn Parkhurst

 salads